Doublon-Holon Pairing State in Photodoped Mott Insulators

 Ladder geometry can serve as a bridge between 1D and 2D systems and is more manageable for numerical approaches.
-For example, density matrix renormalization group (DMRG) calculations, which enable us to obtain numerically precise low-dimensional wave functions, have shown that chemically hole-doped ladders exhibit pair correlations corresponding to $d$-wave superconductivity (SC) in a 2D square lattice~\cite{noack1994,noack1997,dolfi2015,sheikhan2020, shen2023}.
+For example, density matrix renormalization group (DMRG) calculations, which enable us to obtain numerically precise low-dimensional wave functions, have shown that chemically hole-doped ladders exhibit pair correlations corresponding to $d$-wave superconductivity (SC) in a 2D square lattice~\cite{dagotto1994,noack1994,noack1997,dolfi2015,sheikhan2020, shen2023}.
 These studies are an important stepping stone to research on $d$-wave SC in the Hubbard and $t$-$J$ models on multileg cylinders, mimicking the 2D square lattice of cuprate superconductors~\cite{hong-chen2019,chung2020,jiang2021,gong2021,shengtao2021,lu2024}.
 Furthermore, the pairing mechanism in ladder and bilayer systems~\cite{dagotto1992,kuroki2002,maier2011,bohrdt2022,zhang2023,qu2024,kaneko2024,sakakibara2024,zhang2024,kakoi2024,luo2024,schlomer2024} has attracted significant attention associated with the recent discovery of high-temperature SC in bilayer nickelates~\cite{sun2023,sakakibara2024_4310,wang2024,ko2025}.
-Because a strong interchain spin coupling favors the formation of spin-singlet rungs, hole doping to the ladder system leads to the formation of interchain hole-hole pairs to minimize the disruption of spin-singlet bonds, resulting in the development of SC correlations~\cite{dagotto1992}.
-Realization of such a pairing mechanism has been recently proposed also with cold atoms in optical lattices~\cite{hirthe2023}.
-From these considerations, we arrive at the crucial question: what are the equivalent paired states in photodoped MIs?
+Because a strong interchain spin coupling favors the formation of spin-singlet rungs, hole doping to the ladder system leads to the formation of interchain hole-hole pairs to minimize the disruption of spin-singlet bonds~\cite{dagotto1992}.
+Realization of such a pairing mechanism has also been recently proposed with cold atoms in optical lattices~\cite{hirthe2023}.
+From these considerations, we arrive at the crucial question: what are the equivalent correlation-driven paired states in photodoped MIs?

-In this Letter, we show that photodoped MIs in the ladder geometry and quasi-stationary situation exhibit an exotic pairing state composed of doublons and holons (Fig.~\ref{phase}).
-This pairing is characterized by the quasi-long-range correlation of doublon-holon (DH) pairs on the spin background shown in Fig.~\ref{phase}(b).
-We find opposite phases for the rung and chain pairing, analogous to signatures of $d$-wave pairing in chemically doped ladders.
-We reveal the roles of interchain coupling and propose an effective minimal model that can capture the pairing properties.
+In this Letter, we show that photodoped MIs in a quasistationary situation exhibit a pairing state composed of doublons and holons (Fig.~\ref{phase}).
+In the ladder geometry, this pairing state is characterized by the quasi-long-range correlation of doublon-holon (DH) pairs (Mott excitons), suggesting exciton condensation.
+Due to strong correlations, the state is distinct from excitonic condensates in semiconductors.
+Namely, we observe opposite phases for the rung and chain pairing, analogous to signatures of superconducting $d$-wave pairing in chemically doped ladders.
+These findings are further corroborated by results on a multileg cylinder mimicking the 2D square lattice.